IlyaPomaskin/h3m-parser/README.md

 # h3m-parser

-Heroes of Might and Magic III maps parser
+Heroes of Might and Magic III maps parser.
+Parse only visual elements.
+A lot of gameplay elements are omit or unknown.

 ## Usage